blurgyy/dt/docs/features/01-host-specific.md

   [per-group](/config/key-references#hostname-sep-1).
 - Hostname: Current machine's hostname.

-:::warning Multiple Occurences of <code>hostname_sep</code>
+:::warning Multiple Occurrences of <code>hostname_sep</code>
 To eliminate ambiguity, the hostname separator should appear at most once in any of the source items.
-Multiple occurences of the hostname separator will cause `dt-cli` to panic.
+Multiple occurrences of the hostname separator will cause `dt-cli` to panic.
 :::